 Near East Area Renewal is about neighbors building relationships with neighbors as we create great places together.
 Sharing time, talent, and treasure in volunteer service is central to what we mean by “developing community.”

 Here are some ways you can engage with our Near East area neighbors and neighborhoods as a volunteer:

 Caulk of the Town Participate in our annual one-day community-wide weatherization event.
-We are planning for the 2018 Caulk of the Town event.
+We are planning for the 2019 Caulk of the Town event on the last weekend in September.
 Either as an individual volunteer or as an office, corporate, church, or neighborhood team (5-8 recommended), your 4 hours of service will make a big difference for a household for the winter to come.